Made with Love

 I learned to make leather mittens and found them to be the warmest I've ever felt.
 They have longevity, and they are made with love.
 I come from a long line of trappers, hunters, hide tanners, crafters, and teachers.
 Working with the materials I do, and sharing my knowledge and craft has helped me to feel closer to my ancestors and give back to my community.

-I have recently received a grant from the Ontario Art Council recommended by Neto Hatinakwe Onkwehowe Native Arts to purchase a heavy duty sewing machine.
+I was awarded a grant from Ontario Arts Council in 2022 recommended by Neto Hatinakwe Onkwehowe Native Arts to purchase a heavy duty sewing machine.
 Without their support, I would still be hand sewing leather mittens, and this project would not reach as many community members.